 A server directory represents a physical directory on the network that is specially designated for an ArcGIS Server site to store and write certain kinds of information.
 There are four types of server directories: cache, jobs, output, and system.

 Cache directories store caches of prerendered tiles that map services can use for faster display.
-You can configure the cache on the Caching tab of the Service Editor in ArcGIS Desktop.
 Once the service is published, you'll use the system tools included with ArcGIS Server to build the cache.
 Cached services often require large amounts of storage on disk, so ensure your cache directories are adequately proportioned to handle the tiles created during the caching process.

 Jobs directories store files needed by geoprocessing services.
 Often, geoprocessing services require a space to write temporary files and store information about ongoing jobs and job results.
 These items are stored in the jobs directory.

 Output directories are for temporary files needed by the server.
 Output directories are required for geoprocessing services, recommended for geodata services, and optional for map and image services.
 When you publish a service or edit its properties in Manager, you can choose which server output directory it will use.